ada-x64/cubething.dev/static/posts/building_this_site.md

 #### Setting up Docker and Azure

 The first thing was to install Docker on my machine.
-The installation was simple enough, and you can follow the [offical guide](https://docs.docker.com/desktop/install) for your OS.
+The installation was simple enough, and you can follow the [official guide](https://docs.docker.com/desktop/install) for your OS.

 Then, I created a Container Registry on Azure.
 This can be accomplished through the portal, or [through the CLI](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli).
 The next step was to follow the instructions in the Quick Start blade.